evanwill/_drafts/_notes/linux-intro.md

 But for most users, that is not necessarily the most compelling reason to use Linux.
 Instead they just appreciate a solid, powerful, and user-friendly OS.
 Linux provides security, privacy, stability/reliability, customization, and cost benefits, in addition to access to a vast ecosystem of open-source applications and services.
-Linux runs majority of web servers, super computers, and single board computers.
+Linux runs the vast majority of web servers, super computers, and single board computers.
 So if you want to use a VM in the cloud, do high performance computing, or tinker with a Raspberry Pi at home, it's helpful to know Linux.
 But it also makes a great desktop OS for your personal computer!
 Thus, there are many practical *and* ideological reasons to use Free and Open software.